 The auditor will document the audit findings in an audit report.
 You will be provided with a copy of the audit report.
-If non-compliance has been identified, the report will include the description of the gap in compliance, and the nature of further evidence ASQA requires.
+If non-compliance has been identified, the report will describe the gap in compliance and the nature of further evidence ASQA requires.

 Feedback on the audit process

-You will also be provided with the opportunity to provide feedback on the audit process (not the outcome).
+You will also be provided with the opportunity to provide feedback on the audit process.
 ASQA conducts a quarterly audit survey.
 This contributes to the continuous improvement of the audit process and helps to ensure audit consistency.